 Applications for admission to Northeast may be completed before the semester begins; however, it is suggested that all admissions requirements be completed at least two weeks before the semester in which the student plans to attend.
 Admission to the College does not ensure admission to any individual program or course.
 An application must be completed online.
-An applicant who has no prior post-secondary experience who is attending the College for the first time will be designated a first-time college for the first time and has previously attended a post-secondary institution will be designated as a transfer student.
+An applicant who has no prior post-secondary experience who is attending the College for the first time will be designated a first-time college student.
+An applicant who is attending the College for the first time and has previously attended a post-secondary institution will be designated as a transfer student.
 The student may transfer with or without credit but must still send their previous institution transcripts